fledge-iot/fledge/docs/building_pipelines.rst

 step
 ####

 When a pipeline has its ingest suspended it can be useful to allow one or more new readings to be ingested to see the impact of any configuration changes on new data.
-This can be down using the *step* command.
-It can be passed an optional number of readings to ingest, if no number is passed then a single reading will be ingested.
+This can be done using the *step* command.
+It can be passed an optional number of readings to ingest.
+If no number is passed then a single reading will be ingested.

 .. code-block:: bash